Brinsley Schwarz: Publicity campaign

 Brinsley Schwarz signed a contract with manager Dave Robinson, of Famepushers, who devised a plan to earn the band extensive publicity.
 They were to open for Van Morrison and Quicksilver Messenger Service at the Fillmore East in New York City, on 3 and 4 April 1970.
 Robinson would fly a plane full of British journalists to the show, so they could review it, along with the winners of a Melody Maker competition, arranged in order to get pre-publicity.
+Several of these journalists were already big names in their field, such as Richard Williams of Melody Maker, Pete Frame of ZigZag, Charlie Gillett of the Record Mirror and Jonathan Demme of Fusion.
+Also on the plane's passenger list were a number of invited "scenemakers", most notably Johnny Byrne and Jenny Fabian (co-authors of Groupie), Sam Hutt (aka Hank Wangford), the millionairess Olga Deterding (who was suspected at the time of funding the whole enterprise) and Jonathan Routh of Candid Camera fame.

-Though the band had planned on leaving a few days early, so they could rehearse, visa problems prevented this, so they went to Canada and entered the US in a light aircraft.
+Though the band had planned on leaving a few days early so they could rehearse, visa problems prevented this, so they went to Canada and entered the US in a light aircraft.
 They arrived in New York shortly before they were due on stage, and had to use hired equipment with which they were unfamiliar.
-The journalists were due the following day, but their plane was delayed for four hours, so they had free use of the bar, and eventually arrived at the show either drunk or hung over.
+The journalists were due the following day, but their plane was delayed for four hours, so they had free use of the bar, and eventually arrived at the show either drunk or hung over (Jonathan Routh got so intoxicated during the journey that, in the words of Dave Robinson, he "threw up, projectile vomiting all over the plane").
 The show did not go over well, and the band received a flood of negative reviews over the following weeks, including bad reviews of their first album, Brinsley Schwarz, which was released shortly after their return to the United Kingdom.
 This incident became known as the Brinsley Schwarz Hype.

 Casey Kasem's version of this story, in a September 1979 episode of American Top Forty, implied that the presence of the critics was a surprise to the band.